locustio/locust/docs-md/modern_web_ui.md

 ### Headless Mode

-When running in headless mode, the Web UI is not available, but HTML reports can be generated that use the same visual styling as the modern UI.
+When running in headless mode, the Web UI is not available, but HTML reports can be generated that use the same visual styling as the UI.

 ## Browser Compatibility

-The modern UI is compatible with all major modern browsers:
+The Web UI is compatible with all major modern browsers:

 - Chrome/Edge (Chromium-based)
 - Firefox